jgm/doctemplates/README.md

 # doctemplates

 This is the templating system used by pandoc.
-It was formerly a module in pandoc.
-It has been split off to make it easier to use independently.

 ## Example of use